twosixlabs/armory/docs/scenarios.md

 ### German traffic sign poisoned image classification

 * **Description:**
-In this scenario, the system under evalution is a traffic sign recognition system that requires continuous training, and the training data is procured through less trustworthy external sources (e.g., third-party, Internet, etc.) and may contain backdoor triggers, where some images and labels are intentionally altered to mislead the system into making specific test-time decisions.
+In this scenario, the system under evaluation is a traffic sign recognition system that requires continuous training, and the training data is procured through less trustworthy external sources (e.g., third-party, Internet, etc.) and may contain backdoor triggers, where some images and labels are intentionally altered to mislead the system into making specific test-time decisions.